kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

-We intend to introduce a "compatibility version" option to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps avilable to cluster administrators.
+We intend to introduce a "compatibility version" option to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps available to cluster administrators.
 The "compatibility version" is distinct from the binary version of a Kubernetes component, and can be used to emulate the behavior (APIs, features, ...) of a prior Kubernetes release version.